Semantic-Based Few-Shot Learning by Interactive Psychometric Testing: Conclusion

 \section{Conclusion}

 Few-shot learning is typically under label-based supervision, which discards the semantic relationships and fails to make a class association when there is no label matching between support and query set.
 However, humans could easily identify the right association by considering a higher-level concept.
 Inspired by this, we present a psychometric testing based method that could capture images' high-level conception relationships to address the challenge.

-We evaluate our method on CIFAR-100 dataset by both typical one-shot learning and semantic-based one-shot learning accuracy.
-The results indicate that our method could significantly boost the performance of semantic-based one-shot learning with much fewer annotation burdens.
+We evaluate our method on CIFAR-100 dataset.
+The results indicate that our method is capable of achieving higher semantic-based few-shot learning accuracy even with fewer annotating burdens than the baseline.